RasaHQ/rasa/docs/stories.rst

 and we want to treat the ``affirm`` and ``thankyou`` intents in the same way.
 The story below will be converted into two stories at training time.
-Just like checkpoints, ``OR`` statements can be useful, but if you are using a lot of them, it is probably better to restructure your domain and/or intents.
+Just like checkpoints, ``OR`` statements can be useful, but if you are using a lot of them, it is probably better to restructure your domain and/or intents:

 .. code-block:: md